First 3 Things To Do Before Looking for a Job

 The same goes for minimum payments on any credit cards, insurance, or utilities to keep the lights on.

-Where I was able to cut back were in areas like reducing the number of times I went out to each with cooking more at home.
+Where I was able to cut back were in areas like:

-Or instead of planning spontaneous vacation trips I was going to have a staycation or do something local.
+- Instead of planning spontaneous vacation trips, I had a staycation or did something local

 Doing as much as you can in the shortest amount of time is a waste of energy if you are doing the wrong thing.

-Even if you are doing the right thing, doing it in an unattainable way can be equally as harmful.
+Even if you are doing the right thing, doing it in an unsustainable way can be equally as harmful.

 I knew I had to produce results and I was willing to do anything to get those results.